 Meyer Employment Law represents employees only, in Portland and throughout Oregon.

 Discrimination in the workplace occurs when an employer treats an employee unfairly because of a protected characteristic such as age, race, gender, disability, religion, or national origin.
+When this may apply: You were treated worse because of your race, sex, age, disability, religion, pregnancy, sexual orientation, gender identity, national origin, or medical condition.
 Oregon and federal laws limit when and how employers can make decisions about hiring, firing, promotions, pay, and working conditions based on these characteristics.
 If you believe you were denied a job, demoted, harassed, or fired for a discriminatory reason, an Oregon employment discrimination lawyer at Meyer Employment Law can review your situation and explain your options.

 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature that affects your employment or creates a hostile work environment.
+When this may apply: You experienced unwanted comments, touching, messages, pressure for sexual favors, or a hostile work environment and HR or management failed to stop it.
 This can come from supervisors, coworkers, or even customers and does not have to involve physical contact to be unlawful.
-If you have experienced unwanted comments, touching, or pressure for sexual favors at work in Portland or anywhere in Oregon, an experienced Oregon sexual harassment lawyer at Meyer Employment Law can help you understand your rights, preserve evidence, and pursue claims against your employer when appropriate.
+If you have experienced harassment at work in Portland or anywhere in Oregon, an experienced Oregon sexual harassment lawyer at Meyer Employment Law can help you understand your rights, preserve evidence, and pursue claims against your employer when appropriate.

 Retaliation happens when an employer punishes an employee for engaging in a protected activity, such as reporting discrimination or harassment, complaining about unpaid wages, requesting medical leave, or participating in a workplace investigation.
-Retaliation can include termination, demotion, reduced hours, schedule changes, or other actions that would discourage a reasonable person from speaking up.
+When this may apply: You spoke up, filed a complaint, supported another employee, requested protected leave, or reported unlawful conduct, and your employer responded with discipline, demotion, reduced hours, schedule changes, or termination.
 If your employer took negative action after you asserted your rights, an Oregon retaliation lawyer can evaluate your claim and help you pursue relief.

 Oregon wage and hour laws require employers to pay employees all earned wages, including minimum wage, overtime, and certain penalties when pay is late or incomplete.
+When this may apply: You were not paid overtime, worked off the clock, had wages withheld, were misclassified, lost tips, or did not receive your final paycheck on time.
 Common violations include unpaid overtime, off-the-clock work, misclassification as exempt or as an independent contractor, and illegal deductions from paychecks.
 If you suspect your employer has not paid you everything you are owed, an Oregon wage and hour lawyer at Meyer Employment Law can help you calculate your losses and pursue unpaid wages and penalties.

 Although most employment in Oregon is at-will, employers cannot fire employees for unlawful reasons, such as discrimination, retaliation, or for exercising important workplace rights.
-A termination can also be wrongful if it violates a specific contract, handbook promise, or public policy, such as firing an employee for reporting safety violations or refusing to engage in illegal conduct.
+When this may apply: You were fired after reporting misconduct, complaining about discrimination or harassment, requesting protected leave, raising wage concerns, or refusing to do something illegal.
+A termination can also be wrongful if it violates a specific contract, handbook promise, or public policy.
 If you were recently fired and believe the reason was illegal or unfair, an Oregon wrongful termination lawyer can review the facts, identify potential claims, and help you seek compensation.

 Do you represent employees or employers?